Terasology/BasicCrafting/README.md

 This method supports multiple ways of specifying an item to allow for different items to be used as the same input.

-To open up the crafting window press the `N` button
+To open up the crafting window press the `F` button

 # Developers